a-chernofsky/project2/README.md

 ## Overview

-1. Simulate time-to-event outcome conditional on covariates using `sim_cph` with the following arguments:
+1. Simulate time-to-event outcomes conditional on covariates using `sim_cph` with the following arguments:
     1.  `N` simulated sample size
     2.  `formula` or `X` defining the covariates